Real Name/Full Name | Stephen William Hansen |

 Net Worth: | $110 million |

-Last Updated: | October 2024 |
+Last Updated: | December 2024 |

 Steve Hansen is a popular New Zealand Rugby Coach, Rugby Player, and Rugby Union Player.
 He is well-known as a Rugby coach who coached the Welsh national team in the 2003 World Cup before becoming the head coach of the New Zealand All Blacks.
 That made him win Rugby Championship titles each year from 2012 to 2014.
 He also coached star All Black flanker, Richie McCaw.